List of United States urban areas

 This is a list of urban areas in the United States as defined by the United States Census Bureau, ordered according to their 2020 census populations.
 An urban area is defined by the Census Bureau as a contiguous set of census blocks that are "densely developed residential, commercial, and other nonresidential areas".

 Urban areas consist of a densely-settled urban core, plus surrounding developed areas that meet certain density criteria.
 Since urban areas are composed of census blocks and not cities, counties, or county-equivalents, urban area boundaries may consist of partial areas of these political units.
 Urban areas are distinguished from rural areas: any area not part of an urban area is considered to be rural by the Census Bureau.
 The list in this article includes urban areas with a population of at least 50,000, but urban areas may have as few as 5,000 residents or 2,000 housing units.
+Some cities may also be a part of two or more urban areas, as is the case for Huntsville, and the smaller Huntsville Southeast.

+Definition

 For the 2020 census, the Census Bureau redefined the classification of urban areas.
 The criteria were finalized on March 24, 2022, after a period of public input, and the final results of delineation were published on December 29, 2022.
 Key changes for the 2020 criteria included: